hannahcgunderman/hannahcgunderman/README.md

 ### Halò!
 I'm Hannah.
 I'm a geographer, writer, and data consultant.
 Fàilte and great to meet you! 👋

-- 🔭 **I’m currently working on** data management education projects, including using popular culture to teach data management.
+- 🔭 **I’m currently working on** data management education projects, including how to use popular culture to teach data management.
 I also actively conduct research in cultural geography on music and placemaking, science fiction and geopolitics, and media geographies!

 - 🌱 **I’m currently learning** R and QGIS